 You can just use shoeboxes for the ECR4Kids birch storage cabinet if you like, but these clear bins allow kids to see everything they need and easily put everything away when they're done.
 Like the cabinet, they're on the more expensive side, but they'll last so long that they'll more than pay for themselves.

-This all-in-one shelving unit, which measures roughly 2½ feet wide by 2½ feet high, has an array of colorful bins (sold in either primary colors or pastels).
-It also comes with mounting hardware so it can be secured to a wall and prevent tipping.
+This all-in-one shelving unit, which measures roughly 2½ feet wide by 2½ feet high, has an array of 12 colorful bins.
 No, it's not the most attractive option, but the angle and portability of the bins mean that kids can find what they need easily — and don't need to dump out 100 things looking for it.

 This classic chest, which comes in a variety of colors to fit any aesthetic, provides plenty of room for quickly getting rid of clutter.
 Plus, it doubles as a bench (you can add cushions) and has safety hinges to keep the lid open and prevent smashed fingers.